kleinerman/dobie/server/README.md

 ```

 **2) Launch the Docker container**:

+You must map the cloned repository into the container's directory `/opt/app` using Docker volumes.
+So if the cloned repository is on `/home/USER/ConPass` you should run:

 ```
 docker run --name backend -p 5000:5000 -p 7979:7979 -v /home/USER/ConPass/server/back_end:/opt/app aryklein/backend:0.1 python /opt/app/main.py